Customizing the GraphQL Schema

 that allow adding custom functionality to fields without having to manually

-but will resolve relative paths when linking to File
+similar to link but will resolve relative paths when linking to File nodes,

 characteres that are invalid in GraphQL.